ds5110/project-spring24-hueyyt/docs/results.md

 make SE_analysis
 ```

-The command prints out the overlapping parts in the lists and also visualizes the potential correlations between these eight covered populations.
+The command prints out the overlapping parts in the lists when the number of overlapping elements is greater than half of the length of the list.
 ```
 Top 5 Comparison
 ------------------------------------------